What you must do to avoid harming bats and when you’ll need a licence.

 The content on this page is in beta and may be updated frequently.

 All bat species, their breeding sites and resting places are fully protected by law - they’re European protected species.

 You may be able to get a licence from Natural England if you can’t avoid disturbing them or damaging their habitats, or if you want to survey or conserve them.

 What you must not do

-You’re breaking the law if you:
+You’re breaking the law if you do certain things including:

 - capture, kill, disturb or injure bats (on purpose or by not taking enough care)